Hundreds of thousands still without power in Quebec following ice storm

 Large crowds gathered at Montreal-area malls throughout the week to charge their phones and warm up.

-Friday morning, Urgences-santé reported that over 60 people were evaluated for carbon monoxide poisoning in the Montreal and Laval areas, over 40 of whom were transported to hospital.
+Early Friday evening, emergency services officials said 92 people have been evaluated for carbon monoxide poisoning in the Montreal and Laval areas, with 71 of them being sent to hospital.

 Residents without electricity are cautioned not to use fuel-burning appliances indoors.